Q: Which types of personal injury claims do you refer to attorneys in Oregon, Washington, and California?

-Q: Does my car insurance policy medical coverage (PIP) cover me when I’m walking or on my bike?
+Q: Does my car insurance policy medical coverage (PIP) cover me when I’m walking or on my bike or a scooter?

-A: Yes, most car policies cover you when injured in a bicycle accident or as a pedestrian.
+A: Yes, most car policies cover you when injured in a bicycle or scooter accident or as a pedestrian.

 Q: How do I know if I have a good auto accident or personal injury case?

-A: You need to call me to discuss the details of your case.
+A: Email me to discuss the details of your case.
 My initial consultation is free for all personal injury claims.

 Q: How long do personal injury cases usually take to settle?

-Q: If I pursue a case with you will it require a lot of my own time and energy?
+Q: If I pursue a case with an experienced personal injury attorney, will it require a lot of my own time and energy?

 A: No, in fact very little.
 I have had some cases settle with no more of my client’s time than filling out the initial paperwork and keeping me aware of their recovery with a few emails.
-I know your time is valuable, so I will not waste it.
-Even when your case is in litigation and I have to file suit, you will likely have to do little more than spend a few hours at a deposition.
+Attorneys know your time is valuable, so they will not waste it.
+Even when your case is in litigation and your attorney has to file suit, you will likely have to do little more than spend a few hours at a deposition.
 Obviously, a trial requires a larger investment of your time.

-Q: If I hire a lawyer, will we have to have a trial?
+Q: If I hire a personal injury lawyer, will we have to have a trial?

-A: Not likely, even though I’ve personally tried over 100 cases and tried cases in Oregon and Washington, over 90% of my cases settle and do not go to trial.
-All of my cases are pursued as if they are going to trial, however, to maximize the value of your settlement.
+A: Not likely, even though I’ve personally tried over 100 cases and tried cases in Oregon and Washington, over 90% of my total cases settled out of court and did not go to trial.
+An experienced attorney will however pursue your case as if they are going to trial, however, to maximize the value of your settlement.

-Q: Why is it so important to hire an experienced trial attorney to handle my case in Oregon or Washington?
+Q: Why is it so important to hire an experienced trial attorney to handle my injury case?

 A: Most personal injury cases settle before trial, but you want to maximize your settlement.
 If you hire a personal injury attorney who has little trial experience, oftentimes they will be afraid to go to trial.
-Insurance companies know who these lawyers are, and they oftentimes offer them less than the case is worth.
+Insurance companies know who these lawyers are, and they will oftentimes offer them less than the case is worth.
 When I used to represent insurance companies, we knew who these lawyers were, as they would often settle personal injury cases for pennies on the dollar rather than go to trial.
 I have over 25 years of experience conducting jury trials and appeals on both sides of the aisle.
 With my decades of courtroom experience, I have tried well over 100 cases.
 I have had much success in the courtroom and I will not advise you to settle for less than I believe your case is worth.

 Q: Do I need a personal injury lawyer?

-A: In order to settle your personal injury and auto accident cases you will have to deal with insurance companies.
-Their goal is to pay you as little as you will take.
+A: In order to settle your personal injury case, you will have to deal with insurance companies.
+Their goal is to pay you as little as you will take to settle.
 It is tough for someone who is not familiar with personal injury cases to know what a fair settlement amount is.
 An experienced Oregon personal injury attorney or Washington accident lawyer can help you to determine that amount and reach a fair settlement.
 The insurance company has an attorney, you need one too.

 Q: How do I pay for attorney fees?

-A: Experienced personal injury attorneys handle accident cases on a contingency fee, you will not owe me an attorney fee unless I win money for your case.
-SO THERE IS NO FEE until I recover money for you.
+A: Experienced personal injury attorneys handle accident cases on a contingency fee, so you will not owe them an attorney fee unless they win money for your case.
+SO THERE IS NO FEE until they recover money for you.

-Q: If you file suit, will your attorney fee increase?
+Q: If my attorney files suit, will their attorney fee increase?

-A: No. Most personal injury lawyers in Oregon and Washington fees go up to 40% if a suit is filed, and often 50% for a trial.
-My clients do not pay more for filing suit.
+A: Sometimes.
+Most personal injury lawyers in Oregon and Washington fees go up to 40% if a suit is filed, and often 50% for a trial.
+My clients did not pay more merely for filing a suit.
 The attorney fee remains at one third.
-Only in the case of a trial or arbitration do my fees increase to 40%, with the additional 6.67% intended to compensate for the time and effort required to try your case.
-This happens in 5-10% of my cases.
+Only in the case of a trial or arbitration did my fees increase to 40%, with the additional 6.67% intended to compensate for the time and effort required to try their cases.
+This happened in about 10% of my cases.
 Make sure to ask any other lawyer whether they charge an increased fee after filing a suit.

 Q: Are there fees for recovering my medical bills?

-A: No. While most attorneys compute the one third (33.3%) fee from the total amount of the settlement, I do not.
-I compute my fee on the amount left after the unpaid medical bills are paid.
+A: No. While most attorneys compute the one third (33.3%) fee from the total amount of the settlement, I did not practice this way.
+I computed my fee on the amount left after the unpaid medical bills were paid.
 For example, If your case settled for $150,000, most attorneys would charge $50,000.
 Then if you had a $50,000 medical bill, you would get the $50,000 leftover.
 With my fee structure, I would charge the one-third fee after the medical bills were paid, resulting in an additional $16,666.67 in your pocket.
 Make sure to ask whether a potential attorney charges their fee on the gross amount, or the amount left after medical bills are paid.

-Q: Do you charge any other fees or hidden fees?
+Q: Do attorneys charge any other fees or hidden fees?

-A: No. There are no hidden or additional fees for things like phone charges, parking, copies, postage, etc. The attorney fee covers all of those office type expenses.
-Other lawyers charge for all of those things, which can add up quickly.
+A: I never practiced law with hidden or additional fees for things like phone charges, parking, copies, postage, etc. I believe that the attorney fee covers all of those office type expenses.
+Other lawyers charge for some or all of those things, which can add up quickly.
 The only costs other than the attorney fee are the checks that I write to cover the litigation expenses, such as the cost to obtain your medical records or if your case is tried in court and not settled out of court as explained above.

 Q: Lawsuits can be expensive, will it cost me any money upfront for filing fees, court costs, expert witness fees, and any other costs?

 A: Filing a lawsuit, paying court costs and expert witness fees can be very expensive.
-I know that most people cannot afford these costs upfront, so I forward these costs upfront in every case I take.
+I know that most people cannot afford these costs upfront, so I always forwarded these costs upfront for my clients in every case I took.
 Spending a few thousand dollars on a good expert witness can make the difference between getting thousands of dollars and getting nothing for your personal injury claim.
 You will not have to pay those costs until your case is concluded.
 Before you hire a lawyer, make sure that they are willing to forward the money to adequately pursue your personal injury case.
 Otherwise, you may be forced into taking a minimal settlement if you cannot afford to spend thousands of dollars to pursue your personal injury claim.

 Q: The other driver was very nice.
 What happens to them if we file a lawsuit?

-A: When I file the complaint, the lawsuit will be against the other driver, but we are not going after them, just their insurance company.
+A: When an attorney files a complaint, the lawsuit will be against the other driver, but your legal team is not going after them, just their insurance company.
 The insurance company is required to pay the settlement or judgment and hire an attorney to defend the other driver.
 So they rarely pay a dime.
 Even when the other driver’s policy is too small to cover the settlement or verdict, either your policy or his or her insurance company will still cover the loss.

-Q: What qualifies Tom Patton to handle airplane accidents?
+Q: What qualifies Tom Patton as an expert in airplane accident law cases?

-A: In addition to being a skilled personal injury and car accident attorney, I am also an experienced aviator.
-I am a retired Lt Col who served in the Air National Guard for 30 years, and I flew Air Force cargo and rescue planes for 11 years.
+A: I am an experienced aviator and a retired Lt Col who served in the Air National Guard for 30 years.
+I flew Air Force cargo and rescue planes for 11 years.
 I was a C-130 Navigator, and have over 2,500 flying hours under every condition, including combat.
 I have lost close friends and military co-workers due to aviation accidents.
 I know how hard it can be to handles these types of losses, but know that I am exceptionally qualified to do so and will fight tooth and nail for you to win your case and get the maximum settlement possible from those at fault.

-Q: What kinds of accident cases do you take?
+Q: What kinds of accident cases did you handle?

-A: I have handled all types of cases, wrongful death cases, and products liability cases involving cars, trucking accidents, plane crashes, helicopter crashes, bikes, motorcycles, scooters and mopeds, pedestrian and wheelchairs, as well as slip and fall and trip and fall cases where a store, hotel, restaurant, casino, or even a city was at fault for the accident.
+A: I am retired I have handled all types of cases, wrongful death cases, and products liability cases involving cars, trucking accidents, plane crashes, helicopter crashes, bikes, motorcycles, scooters and mopeds, pedestrian and wheelchairs, as well as slip or trip and fall cases where a store, hotel, restaurant, casino, or even a city was at fault for the accident.